VaradMore/ShopBridge/README.md

-# Simple CRUD functionality.

-This application was built with Angular 5 and Bootstrap 4.
+# This application was built with Angular 5 and Bootstrap 4.

 # Requirements.